araobp/android-aed/SCREENSHOTS.md

 ## Mel-frequency spectral coefficients

-I trained a CNN model for musical instruments recognition and run it on the Android app.
+I trained a CNN model for musical instruments recognition and ran it on the Android app.

 ![](./doc/android_app.png)